mrmikwebber/BlankSlate/FinalSteps.md

 ---

 Once most of this is checked off, you’re not “perfectly secure forever,” but you’re well past the bar that most indie SaaS ever hit before letting people in.

+ Auto-focus new category name input

+When user selects ➕ Add New Category... in the category dropdown, automatically focus tx-new-category-input.

+ Auto-focus new category group name input

+When user selects ➕ Add New Category Group... in the group dropdown, automatically focus tx-new-category-group-input.

+ Auto-select group dropdown after typing new category name

+When user finishes typing a new category name and presses Enter:

+If no group is selected, move focus to tx-category-group-select.

+If a group is already selected, treat Enter as “confirm new category” (submit if other fields are valid).

+ Enter-to-save from new category inputs

+From tx-new-category-input and tx-new-category-group-input:

+Enter (when all required fields are valid) → triggers the same flow as clicking the ✓ submit button.

+Esc → cancels new-category mode and returns to the normal category dropdown.

+ Type-to-search inside category dropdown

+Allow typing while tx-item-select is focused to jump/filter by:

+category item name (Dining, Water, etc.)

+optionally group names as well (Bills, Fun).

+(Implementation detail: either native <select> type-ahead, or replace with a custom searchable combo-box later.)

+ Auto-suggest category names from transaction history

+When opening Add New Category:

+Pre-fill tx-new-category-input with the most common category used for this payee (if any), OR

+Show a small suggestion list below based on recent txs with the same payee.

+ Keyboard shortcut to trigger “New Category”

+While the transaction row is active:

+e.g. Shift + C → toggles newCategoryMode = true and focuses tx-new-category-input.

+Consider showing a small hint like New Category (Shift+C) near the dropdown or in a help tooltip.